Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Main Results

 \section{Main Results}

-This section presents our main results showcasing Anderson acceleration has an improved r-linear convergence factor over the fixed-point iteration.
-Section~\ref{sec:linear} shows in the case of linear and symmetric operators AA(m) converges faster than the fixed-point iteration with the convergence rate given in Theorem~\ref{thm:main1}.
-It also clarifies some very basic geometric ideas of the proof, though the intricate geometric estimates are left to the supplementary materials.
-Another idea that makes the proofs more elegant is a reformulation of the AA method and Section \ref{sec:reformulate_AA} describes it.
-Section~\ref{sec:nonlinear} shows when $q$ is nonlinear, yet has a symmetric Jacobian at the solution, a modified AA algorithm has an analogous root-linear convergence factor improvement over the fixed-point iteration when initialized near a solution.
-Section~\ref{sec:discussion} closes with additional remarks and discussion concerning our results.
+This section presents our main results showcasing AA(m) has an improved r-linear convergence factor over the fixed-point iteration.
+Section~\ref{sec:linear} shows that in the case of linear and symmetric operators, AA(m) converges faster than the fixed-point iteration with { an upper bound on the convergence factor} given in Theorem~\ref{thm:main1}. {It also investigates the upper bound for special cases in Propositions~\ref{cor:special} and~\ref{cor:main}, although a detailed geometric understanding of the bound is deferred to Lemma~\ref{lemma:w0} in Section~\ref{sec:proofs}.} Section \ref{sec:reformulate_AA} describes a reformulation of AA(m), an idea that makes the proofs more elegant.
+Section~\ref{sec:nonlinear} shows when $q$ is nonlinear, yet has a symmetric Jacobian at the solution, a modified version of Algorithm~\ref{alg:aa} has an analogous root-linear convergence factor improvement over the fixed-point iteration when initialized near a solution.
+Section~\ref{sec:discussion} concludes with a discussion of our results.